Deterministic generation of hybrid entangled states using quantum walks: Fidelity of the resultant state

 It should be noted that the value of $\delta$, characterizing the initial state of the coin, does not affect the fidelity after $t$ time steps.

 In Fig.~\ref{fig:fidalphatime}, we plot the fidelity of the resultant HE states for various fixed initial parameters.
 It can be seen that the fidelity decreases with more number of time steps.
-However, this decrease is more prominent if the value of $\alpha_0 < 10$.
-This behaviour is more prominent when we fix the number of time steps.
-In this case, we see that higher values of $\alpha_0$ yield a higher fidelity.
+However, it can be improved by initializing the lattice with a higher coherent amplitude $\alpha_0$.

+In Fig.~\ref{fig:fidalphalattice}, we plot the relation between the fidelity of the resultant state with the coherent state (having coherent amplitude $\Bar{\alpha}_i$) when a fixed number of lattice points are used to compute $\Bar{\alpha}_i$ as mentioned in Sec.~\ref{sec:he_quant_walk}.
+We see that there exists an optimal number of lattice points around $j^*$ that should be chosen to evaluate $\Bar{\alpha}_i$ in order to maximize the fidelity.
+In Sec.~\ref{sec:he_quant_walk} we chose $40$ lattice points on either side of $j^*_0$ and $j^*_1$ for the case when $\alpha_0 = 10$.
+We particularly chose this number because, while it is not the optimal number of lattice points (as can be seen in Fig.~\ref{fig:fidalphalattice}), it still results in an extremely good fidelity, and goes on to show that using our technique, we are able to generate extremely good HE states.

 In comparison, the fidelity of generating an HE state in the symmetric form following the results of Ref.~\cite{JZK14} is high ($\approx 99 \%$) only if the coherent amplitude of the initial state is around $\alpha_0 \approx 2.8$ and the resultant (symmetric) state has a very small coherent amplitude ($\alpha_1 = -\alpha_2\approx 0.2$).
 For all other cases, the authors report a decrease in the fidelity of the resultant HE state.
 For example, to obtain $\alpha_1 = -\alpha_2 = 0.5$ from any value of $\alpha_0$, the resultant fidelity is around $80 \%$, which is very low.
 Moreover, the fidelity decreases for very high values of $\alpha_1 = -\alpha_2$.
-While our scheme does not do well with low values of $\alpha_0$ ($\alpha_0 \approx 1$), it provides extremely good fidelity of preparation for higher values of $\alpha_0$ ($\alpha_0 \gtrapprox 4$).